microsoft/conversational-speaker/README.md

    ```

 ## 3. Usage
-- The current state of the prompt engine usually remains stable for short conversations.
-Sometimes during longer conversations, though, the AI may start responding with not only its own response but what it thinks you might say next.
 - It is recommended to set context by starting with "Hello, my name is Jordan and I live in Redmond, Washington."
 - To start a new conversation, say "Start a new conversation".
 - Take a look at the `~/conversational-speaker/src/ConversationalSpeaker/configuration.json`.